errbufferoverfl/usb-canary/README.md

 To use the Slack integration you will need to [setup a bot user](https://api.slack.com/bot-users)

+### Pushover

+To use Pushover API for sending push messages to your devices, you need to create an [account and application](https://pushover.net/faq#overview-what)

 ## Exit Codes

 | Exit Code | Reason | Solution |